Example Workflow with spatialproteomics

 2. Image Processing

 Highly multiplexed fluorescence imaging techniques frequently suffer from poor signal-to-noise ratio.
 To alleviate this problem, you can threshold out low intensity pixels, thereby boosting the contrast of the image.
 While there are automated methods to determine the thresholds for such operations, it is difficult to come up with one that works in all cases.
 Here, we therefore set the thresholds based on manual inspection.
+For more details, check the notebook on Image Processing.

 Let’s start by looking at the data set in the current form.